rk-rishikesh/thriEstates/README.md

-"# Brandvilla"
+"# 3Estates"

-> This project was a submitted at web3Conf India 2022
+> This project was a submitted at ETHOnline 2022
 ## Instructions to run the project locally